+Matthew 28:19 The first of all sacraments is the one we celebrate at birth - baptism.
 Since we can't decide to join the Catholic Church ourselves when we are born, our parents make this choice for us.
 The rite of baptism cleanses us from original sin, allowing us to be reborn as children of God.
 Baptism is an outward symbol of our rejection of sin and our new birth in the Holy Spirit.

+John 20:25 The sacrament of Reconciliation deals with the reality of sin, and also with God's grace and love in forgiving us.
 No matter how hard we try, each and every one of us will commit sins by turning away from the words of Jesus.
 The act of sin, while a personal decision, does not just affect ourselves - it affects our relationships with others and with the Church.
 Through Reconciliation, we repent, confess our sins to a priest, and mend our relationships with God and the community.
 We are reminded of God's grace and discover His love again.

 The Eucharist is also know as Holy Communion, we accept the body and blood of Christ.